danig89/PyBer_Analysis/README.md

 ### Recommendations to the CEO for Addressing Any Disparities Among the City Types:
 - Based on the data, it is recommended that:
   - More drivers are hired for Urban cities, as they have the highest number of rides per day.
 The more drivers available, the more rides can be requested by users.
+  - Fares for rural areas are lowered.
+Although the higher fares may be a result of the distance traveled from a rural area to an urban city, or due to rural communities being more spread out, lowering the fares could help decrease the average fare per ride.
+Research shows that poverty is higher in rural areas when compared to urban cities.
+Lowering the fares could address this disparity.
   -